|

 mix of tracks from all 5 albums and is tastefully mixed with

-taken from the debut album are shorter in length compared with
+tracks taken from the debut album are shorter in length compared

-the original album.
-It seems that the 7" single versions
+with the original album.
+It seems that the 7" single

-have been used.
-The rest of the material however have the same
+versions have been used.
+The rest of the material however

 The